saltavenger/accessibility/README.md

-An accessibility presentation built with reveal.js
+An accessibility presentation built with reveal.js for the Boston CSS Meetup Group.

+To view it, head to <a href="Http://www.aareskog.com/accessibility">my website</a>.